 Please don’t leave a blog comment about your tweet either; I track twitter entries using the competition hash tag.)

 - The deadline for entries is midnight GMT Friday 26th February 2016.

 - The winner will be selected from all valid entries using a random number generator.

 - Entry instructions form part of the terms and conditions.

 - Where prizes are to be provided by a third party, Kavey Eats accepts no responsibility for the acts or defaults of that third party.

 - The prizes are offered and provided by Simply Cook.

 - Each prize is a 3-month subscription (one box per month) to Simply Cook.
 Winners can choose between the Discovery, Light and Gluten Free options.
 Delivery to UK addresses is included.

 - The prizes cannot be redeemed for a cash value.

-Kavey Eats received a review copy from Random House.
+Kavey Eats received a review subscription from Simply Cook.